palmer-matthew/patch-notify/README.md

 - The main branch of the repository will be used to house the most stable code of the project.
 So no one should push to the main branch until it has been fully tested.

-- You can fork the repository, clone the forked reposiroty to your computer before  making changes to that version of the repository.
+- You can fork the repository, clone the forked repository to your computer before  making changes to that version of the repository.
 When you're sure of the update then you can push to this repository.

 Check if this repository is listed as the upstream to your forked repository using: